 Mary Valley Rattler

 Tin Can Bay and the Great Sandy Strait are a dream destination for fishing and boating.
-Sheltered by Fraser Island, the Great Sandy Strait rivals the Whitsundays for its ideal sailing conditions and stunning scenery.
+Sheltered by K'gari, the Great Sandy Strait rivals the Whitsundays for its ideal sailing conditions and stunning scenery.

 With a maze of sandbanks, estuaries and reefs, the Great Sandy Strait creates the perfect home for an array of marine life including coral trout, bream, whiting, flathead, mackerel, tailor, mangrove jack, and barramundi along with sand and mud crabs.